armory/docs/content/en/docs/armory-admin/aws/aws-dr.md

 ---
-title: "Configuring Spinnaker on AWS for Disaster Recovery"
+title: "Configuring Armory on AWS for Disaster Recovery"
 linkTitle: "Configuring AWS for Disaster Recovery"
 aliases:
   - /docs/spinnaker-install-admin-guides/aws-dr/
+  - /docs/armory-admin/aws-dr/
+  - /armory-admin/aws-dr/
 ---

 ## Overview

-The following guide describes how to configure your Spinnaker on AWS deployment to be more resilient and perform Disaster Recovery (DR).
-Spinnaker does not function in multi-master mode, which means that active-active is not supported at this time.
-Instead, this guide describes how to achieve an active-passive Spinnaker setup.
-This results in two instances of Spinnaker deployed into two regions that can fail independently.
+The following guide describes how to configure your Armory on AWS deployment to be more resilient and perform Disaster Recovery (DR).
+Armory does not function in multi-master mode, which means that active-active is not supported at this time.
+Instead, this guide describes how to achieve an active-passive Armory setup.
+This results in two instances of Armory deployed into two regions that can fail independently.

 {{< figure src="/images/cloud-resources/aws/armory-active-passive.png"
 alt="Diagram of Armory deployment on AWS with disaster recovery"